Study of Higgs boson pair production in the $HH \rightarrow b \overline{b} \gamma \gamma$ final state with 308 fb$^{-1}$ of data collected at $\sqrt{s} =$ 13 TeV and 13.6 TeV by the ATLAS experiment: Object and event selections

 The BDT discriminant distributions in the high- and low-mass regions observed in data in the \myy sidebands for Run 2 and Run 3 combined are shown in Figure \ref{fig:bdt_score}.
-Also shown are the BDT score distributions for the dominant non-resonant background from the $\gamma\gamma$ + jets sample, the resonant single Higgs boson background, and the combined ggF and VBF $HH$ signals for different values of $\kl$ and $\kvv$, all taken from simulation.
+The BDT score distributions for the dominant non-resonant background from the $\gamma\gamma$ + jets sample, the resonant single Higgs boson background, and the combined ggF and VBF $HH$ signals for different values of $\kl$ and $\kvv$, all taken from simulation, are also shown.
 The BDT categories are indicated by vertical dashed lines.
-In total, 293 and 349 events are retained in the Run-2 and Run-3 datasets, respectively.
-Among these, 239 Run-2 and 274 Run-3 events lie in the \myy sidebands.
+In total, 293 and 342 events are retained in the Run-2 and Run-3 datasets, respectively.
+Among these, 239 Run-2 and 269 Run-3 events lie in the \myy sidebands.